chao-tic/chao-tic.github.io/_drafts/tls.markdown

 Ordinary explicit TLS (with the help of `pthread_key_create`, `pthread_setspecific`, and `pthread_getspecific`) is pretty easy to reason about, it can be thought of as some kind of two dimensional hash map: `tls_map[tid][key]`, where `tid` is thread ID, and `key` is the hash map key to a particular thread local variable.

-However, implicit TLS, like the one shown in the following C code, seems a bit more magical, its usage is a little too easy, makes you wonder if there's some sleight of hand going on to make this happen.
+However, implicit TLS[^extensions], like the one shown in the following C code, seems a bit more magical, its usage is a little too easy, makes you wonder if there's some sleight of hand going on to make this happen.

 ```c
 #include <stdio.h>